exfil0/MSSQLSEC/README.md

-# MSSQLSC - Security Audit on MSSQL
+# MSSQL SECURITY CHECK

-A set of advanced tools and methodologies to perform a comprehensive audit on MSSQL.
+MSSQLSC is a set of advanced tools and methodologies to perform a comprehensive audit on MSSQL.

 # Table of Contents
 1. [Audit Methodology](#audit-methodology)